ChainAgnostic/CAIPs/CAIPs/caip-25.md

 alignment across calls that are idempotent if identical.
-If a respondent (e.g. a wallet) needs to initiate a new session, whether due to user input, security policy, or session expiry reasons, it can simply generate a new session identifier to signal this event to the calling provider; if a caller needs to initiate a new session, it can do so by sending a new request without `sessionIdentifier`.
+If a respondent (e.g. a wallet) needs to initiate a new session, whether due to user input, security policy, or session expiry reasons, it can simply generate a new session identifier to signal this notification to the calling provider; if a caller needs to initiate a new session, it can do so by sending a new request without `sessionIdentifier`.
 In such cases, a respondent (e.g. wallet) may choose to explicitly close all sessions upon generation of a new one from the same origin, or leave it to time-out; maintaining concurrent sessions is discouraged (see Security Considerations).

-In the initial call, the application interfaces with a provider to populate a session with a base state describing authorized chains, methods, event, and accounts.
+In the initial call, the application interfaces with a provider to populate a session with a base state describing authorized chains, methods, notification, and accounts.
 This negotation takes place by sending the application's REQUIRED and REQUESTED authorizations of the session, grouped into objects scoping those authorizations which in turn are grouped into two top-level arrays (named `requiredScopes` and `optionalScopes` respectively).
 These two arrays are not mutually exclusive (i.e., additional properties of a required scope may be